NevroLabs/official-Web/README.md

 ## Environment & Firebase

 This project uses Firebase (Firestore) for backend data in some features.
-The repository contains a Firebase config file (`src/lib/firebase.ts`) which currently holds a static config object in the code.
-For security and portability you should replace hard-coded values with environment variables.

-Recommended approach (create `.env.local` in the project root and add the following keys):
+Firebase configuration has been moved to environment variables and `src/lib/firebase.ts` now reads from `process.env`.

+Copy `.env.example` to `.env.local` (or `.env`) and fill in your Firebase values.
+Example file is included as `.env.example` in the repository root.

+Example environment variables (place in `.env.local`):

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key